AusDTO/citizenship-appointment-server/README.md

     base64 -i export.p12 -o -

 On Mac OS you can optionally pipe the output of this command to `pbcopy` to add the result to your clipboard.

+If you need dummy values for unit testing purposes, you may use the values from the test class `au.gov.dto.dibp.appointments.wallet.PassBuilderTest`.

 #### Other